 We live our value of “Community” through various community service projects held throughout the year.
 Students of all ages can learn to give back to our community through: annual Turkey Trot fundraiser (to benefit Potluck Rescue), field trips to the Arkansas Food Bank, singing and delivering handmade cards at a local nursing home, singing and delivering new toys to Arkansas Children’s Hospital, and more.
 Our faculty and staff even find a few community projects in which they can be involved.

-Chef Paul Novicky provides lunches Monday through Thursdays for PreK3-8th grade students.
-Pizza is served every Friday by 8th grade parents and students.
+Chef Jacquelyn Compton and staff from The Pizzeria provide lunches Monday through Thursdays for PreK3-8th grade students.
+Pizza is served every Friday as a fundraiser.
 The proceeds from Pizza Friday support graduation expenses and an 8th grade class trip each May.

 We have a nurse on staff from 9am-2pm each day.